(Click to download the complete PDF)

 Members interested in forming new Chapters or units should recognize that such groups often appear viable because of the interest of a few motivated individuals.
 When these individuals relocate or become involved in other activities, a Chapter may become inactive.
 The difficulty of maintaining a viable Chapter or smaller organizational unit increases as the geographic area or topic breadth decreases.
 Student Subunits, for example, may be particularly prone to instability because of the transitory nature of the membership.
 Student Subunits may only be formed under the umbrella of an active Chapter.

 Chapters and other subsidiary units may recognize affiliate members (individuals who are not members of the Society), but affiliates should be strongly encouraged to join the Society.
 All officers of any unit, committee chairs, and individuals voting on unit affairs, however, must be Society members, except as indicated in the case of jointly affiliated Student Subunits.

 Joint Student Subunits

-The AFS Constitution accommodates society subunits that have joint affiliation with the AFS and at least one other professional society, such as The Wildlife Society (TWS).
-These subunits are typically desired at institutions where:
+The AFS Constitution accommodates Society subunits that have joint affiliation with the AFS and at least one other professional society, such as The Wildlife Society (TWS).
+These subunits re typically desired at institutions where

 - The small number of students in a program is inadequate to support two separate units; or